 WHAT ARE THE DIFFERENCES BETWEEN DUI AND DUID?

 When a California driver is suspected of DUID, for example, there is no simple test – such as a breathalyzer test for alcohol – that can determine that driver’s level of impairment.
 The driver will probably be asked for a blood sample or a urine sample, but even that can’t tell law enforcement officers if a driver is at that moment intoxicated.
 An officer specially trained as a Drug Recognition Expert, or DRE, may be brought in to observe a suspect for signs of intoxication and later to testify in court regarding those observations.

 Like everyone, DREs make mistakes.
 A driver may appear to be intoxicated for a number of reasons: medical conditions, fatigue, and even too much bright light makes some people seem to be intoxicated.
-Any driver who faces a DUID charge in southern California on the basis of a DRE evaluation will need to get legal help at once and consult an experienced Los Angeles County DUI attorney.
+Any driver who faces a DUID charge in southern California on the basis of a DRE evaluation will need to get legal help at once and consult our experienced Los Angeles County DUI attorneys.

 The truth is that a DUID charge in California is usually prosecuted with circumstantial evidence.
 The DRE’s observations of someone’s driving patterns and his or her appearance, as well as that person’s performance on any field sobriety tests and chemical tests, can all be used as evidence, along with any eyewitness testimony and any video or other objective evidence regarding a suspect’s driving ability at the time of the suspect’s arrest.